BMJ Retracts PREVENT-TAHA8 Stem Cell Heart Failure Trial

 James Liu is a board-certified oncologist at the John A. Burns School of Medicine, University of Hawaii at Manoa.
 His research focuses on cancer disparities in Pacific Islander populations and novel immunotherapy regimens.
 He covers cancer research and clinical trials for Hawaii Medical Journal.
+Previously, James was a Communications Specialist at American Medical Association.
+James holds a B.S. in Biology from Hawaii Pacific University.

 Insmed's Arikayce met primary endpoints in a phase 3 trial for treatment-naive MAC lung infection patients, improving symptoms and culture conversion rates.